heinsaar/kaizen/README.md

    ```
 This will generate convenience utility scripts `runbuild_win.bat` and `runbuild_linx.sh` that combine the next steps 5 and 6, so you can simply call the corresponding script for your environment.

-**NOTE:** This will only work smoothly either on Linux or from within a Windows terminal that's integrated into Visual Studio (not Visual Studio Code), where the integrated terminal automatically sets up all the necessary environment variables (pointing to the MSVC compiler `cl.exe`, etc.) that are automatically configured when you run Visual Studio's own developer command prompt.
+**NOTE:** This will only work smoothly either within a Linux environment (including [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)) or from within a Windows terminal that's integrated
+into Visual Studio (not Visual Studio Code), where the integrated terminal automatically sets up all the necessary environment variables (pointing to the MSVC compiler `cl.exe`, etc.) that are
+automatically configured when you run Visual Studio's own developer command prompt.

 If you run this from a Windows terminal inside another IDE like Visual Studio Code, you will probably get an error that looks like this:

 ```bash
 -- Building for: NMake Makefiles